seansteel3/Oil-and-Gas/README.md

 ### Predictive Model Construction

-To assess what variables may be most impactful and potentially causative for oil change prices, several predictive models were constructed.
+To assess what variables may be most impactful, or at least most correlated to oil change prices, several predictive models were constructed.
 The first pass began with a full multiple regression (MR) model and a MARS “out of the box” model.
 Data used for model construction only included months 50-247, where all variables had complete coverage.
 Training data (in sample) was subset to months 50-200 and test (out sample) 201-247.

 Both methods produced similar models in sample, and both failed to capture a large drop around month 215 in the out sample.
 However, MARS continued to capture the trend in the out sample after month 215, while MR did not (MARS MSE = 924, MR MSE = 1481).